 How do I take the dosage of a tincture?

 Add the dose of tincture to a small amount of water to swallow.
 It is not necessary to put the tincture liquid under the tongue as some people believe.
 Most tinctures are very bitter and are more easily taken in water.
 Some tinctures are taken specifically with warm water and will be noted this way on the information sheet included.

 When storing tinctures remember to keep them in a cool and dark or semi-dark location such as a medicine shelf or drawer.
 Do not store in the refrigerator as it is not a dry place.
 Do not store in a car.
 Keep out of direct sunlight.

 What is the shelf life of the tinctures?

-Because we use an alcohol menstruum, tinctures will last 7 years if properly stored in a cool and dark location.
+Because we use an alcohol menstruum, tinctures will last at least 7 years if properly stored in a cool and dark location.